FormidableLabs/victory-docs/src/content/docs/victory-axis.md

 ### axisValue

-The `axisValue` prop may be used instead of `axisAngle` to position the dependent axis.
+The `axisValue` prop may be used to position the dependent axis.
 Ths prop is useful when dependent axes should line up with values on the independent axis.

 ```playground